rwpogge/modsCCDRed/README.md

 The modsCCDRed Python programs have been tested on Linux (CentOS 5 to
 7) and Mac OS X (v10.7 Lion thru 10.13 HighSierra) operating systems.

-Python 2.5 or later is required, and the programs have been used primarily with Python versions 2.7 for the past year.
+Version 2.0.5 of these scripts were ported to Python 3 in a way that should still be back-compatible with people still running Python 2.7.
 We have adopted the free Anaconda Python for development of these program as it has proven to be the most trouble free distribution across Linux and Mac platforms, and we are becoming more invested in astropy across the profession for utilities like this.

-NOTE: These programs might run under Python 3 but I would not bet on it.
-This version was better about print and expect syntax and tries to keep things simple.

 If you do not use anaconda python, you will need to load and install the numpy and astropy modules before you can use modsCCDRed.